ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 2. `icon`: string - element name of the icon for the corresponding toolbar button.

 The `nimble-rich-text-mention-users` is a subclass derived from the base class and provides the essential values for the properties mentioned above, specifically tailored for user mentions.
-These values are kept as part of the `RichTextMentionInternalsOptions` and will be utilized by various components that require access to these specific values.
+These values are kept as part of the `MentionInternals` and will be utilized by various components that require access to these specific values.

 Validation will be integrated into the internal workings through a `validConfiguration` flag.
 There is a base class called `RichTextMentionValidator`